There May Be More to Making a Choice Than You Think

 Forget the idea that you must sacrifice living space in a 1-story home.
 Just marvel at this wonderfully spacious Great Room in a 1-story, 2-bedroom Ranch home that features a dining area and a huge kitchen with two islands (Plan #161-1094).

-2. One-story homes are simpler and less expensive to design, and they're easier than two-story homes to structurally engineer and can be built with prefab components.
+2. One-story homes are simpler and less expensive to design, and they are easier than two-story homes to structurally engineer and can be built with prefab components.

 4. The idea of a “forever home” is more feasible in a one-story home because it’s easier to age in place in a single-level design.
 It will be easier to move and get around the house – plus, it can be made wheelchair accessible should the occasion arise.

 Top: With its open floor plan, this 1-story, 3-bedroom, 2-bath Ranch style home provides plenty of comfortable space.
-There’s a charming covered porch that is a welcome sight to family and guests, a Great Room, a kitchen with an island and a raised ceiling.
+A charming covered porch is a welcome sight to family and guests, a Great Room, a kitchen with an island, and a raised ceiling.
 Since it’s a single-level home, it’s easy to build a ramp for wheelchair access.Bottom:With its wide hallways and large bathrooms, the floor plan allows wheelchair access throughout the space (Plan #120-1272).